Getting Started

 git checkout -b add-my-overflow

-Next, create a conda environment for developing Polaris, as described in polaris conda environment, spack environment, compilers and system modules.
+Next, create a local deployment environment for developing Polaris, as described in Polaris pixi and spack environments, compilers and system modules.
 We’ll assume you’re working on a supported machine and using the default compilers and MPI libraries, but consult the documentation if you need a custom environment.

 # This may take a while the first time